Desargues's theorem

+Corresponding sides of the triangles, when extended, meet at points on a line called the axis of perspectivity.
+The lines which run through corresponding vertices on the triangles meet at a point called the center of perspectivity.
+Desargues's theorem states that the truth of the first condition is necessary and sufficient for the truth of the second.

 This intersection theorem is true in the usual Euclidean plane but special care needs to be taken in exceptional cases, as when a pair of sides are parallel, so that their "point of intersection" recedes to infinity.
 Commonly, to remove these exceptions, mathematicians "complete" the Euclidean plane by adding points at infinity, following Jean-Victor Poncelet.
 This results in a projective plane.

 Desargues's theorem is true for the real projective plane and for any projective space defined arithmetically from a field or division ring; that includes any projective space of dimension greater than two or in which Pappus's theorem holds.
 However, there are many "non-Desarguesian planes", in which Desargues's theorem is false.